-The unique Booking ID (BID) number that has been allocated to your booking will be the code you need to use to gain access through the gate followed by the left arrow.
+The last four digits of your unique Booking ID (BID) number that has been allocated to your booking will be the code you need to use to gain access through the gate.

 Please inform all members of your group that will need to access the site of this code to ensure no issues are encountered during your stay.

 To exit the site, driving slowly stay left towards the gate and it will open automatically.

 You will be sent specific instructions about the use of the security gate prior to your arrival on-site.
 The code will only be active for the duration of your stay.